fregante/github-clean-feed/README.md

 ## Firefox

-It's a [Web Extension](http://arewewebextensionsyet.com/).
-You can install it by loading the `manifest.json` from the page `about:debugging`
+Technically it's a [Web Extension](http://arewewebextensionsyet.com/), but it's untested.
+You can install it by loading the `manifest.json` from the page `about:debugging` and contribute if it doesn't work.

 ## Opera